NatLibFi/mutu/README.md

 command line tool or directly by other Java programs.
 For inclusion with other Java programs, see the JavaDoc.

-Command line tool saves MUTU-results-excel.xml file to the current directory.
+Mutu command line tool creates a file named MUTU-results-excel.xml file to the current run directory.
 MUTU-results-excel.xml is a Excel 2003 XML formatted spreadsheet file that can be opened using MS Excel or LibreOffice Calc.
 Because of the .xml-suffix, the file must be opened using File->Open dialog.

-It is not possible just to rename it to .xlsx, as Excel will complain of a broken file.
+!!
+It is not possible just to rename the file to .xlsx, as Excel will complain of a broken file.

+Currently LibreOffice has a performance issue when opening large Mutu result files.

+## Usage:

+Download mutu.jar from this page.
+Package is self contained and has all the necessary dependencies built in.

 ```
     usage: mutu [-debug] [-domainOnt <arg>] [-domainOntUri <arg>] [-help]